MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 # Linux distro
 cmd.exe /c "wt.exe" \; new-tab -p "Ubuntu-18.04" \; focus-tab -t 1

 # Execution aliases do not work in WSL distributions.
-If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
-The `/c` option tells CMD to terminate after running and the `\;` forward-slash + semicolon separates commands.
+# If you want to use wt.exe from a WSL command line,
+# you can spawn it from CMD directly by running `cmd.exe`.
+# The `/c` option tells CMD to terminate after running.
 ```

 ## Examples of multiple commands from PowerShell